Social Media Metrics to Measure: What to Track and Why It Matters

 3. Conversion Metrics

-Purpose: Measure what happens after someone engages with your content.
+Purpose: To measure what happens after someone engages with your content.

 Metrics to watch: